Rule One: Don’t put yourself in Bad Situations

 Sounds like common sense right?
 After all, avoiding conflict is something most of us are taught when we’re young.

 Unfortunately, as we grow older many of us forget this common sense piece of advice and continually put ourselves in sticky situations.
 The best way to defend yourself from an attack is not to put yourself in a situation where you are likely to be attacked.
+Prevention is always better than cure when it comes to self-defense.

 Rule Two: Confidence is Key